 - Check how much your employer contributes.
 If you have a workplace pension, check your employers pension contributions – they might offer certain benefits such as matching any increase in your own contributions towards your workplace pension.

 - Keep track of all your pension pots.
 Keep a record of all your workplace pensions to avoid forgetting about them.
-If you’re unsure about how many pension pots you might have, read our article, Do you know where all your pension pots are? to help you locate them.

 - Think about the right time to retire for you.
 You might decide that you want to keep working, even if it’s part time or flexible hours, which could give you more time to improve your savings.